-This initiative would increase momentum on the importance of CCUS as a viable CO2 mitigation option; facilitate diffusion of knowledge on technologies, regulations, and policies; and lead to strategic partnerships to accelerate both near and longer-term investment in CCUS to advance global deployment by making it more competitive.
+The objective of this initiative is to accelerate CCUS as a viable CO2 mitigation option; facilitate diffusion of knowledge on technologies, regulations, and policies; and lead to strategic partnerships to accelerate both near and longer-term investment in CCUS to advance global deployment by making it more competitive.
 A key CEM advantage is that, because of its cross-cutting portfolio, outcomes from this CCUS initiative will be placed firmly in the context of broader clean energy strategies.

 CCUS has long been recognized as a critical technology to reduce CO2 emissions from fossil power generation and industrial processes, while ensuring energy security.
-Recent progress in project deployment has been encouraging, but the need to regain momentum in CCUS was universally recognized at a side event at CEM8 in June 2017 in Beijing, an IEA CCUS Summit in November 2017 in Paris, and the CSLF Ministerial Meeting in December 2017 in Abu Dhabi.
+Recent progress in project deployment has been encouraging, but the need to regain momentum in CCUS was universally recognized at a side event at CEM8 in June 2017 in Beijing, an IEA CCUS Summit in November 2017 in Paris, the CSLF Ministerial Meeting in December 2017 in Abu Dhabi, and at the IEA-UK CCUS Summit in November 2018.

-The initiative can use CEM ministerial meetings, communication platforms, and other outreach tools to reach a wider audience, including ministers and high-level policymakers.
-The CEM’s experience with public-private partnership can also aid the initiative in establishing an industry advisory body and to facilitate a regular dialogue with key energy ministers on CCUS progress and priorities.
-Another key opportunity is to leverage the convening power of CEM to engage multilateral development banks (MDBs) and other financial leaders in CCUS efforts, seeking their commitment to include CCUS in their development strategies and investment programs.
+The initiative uses CEM ministerial meetings, communication platforms, and other outreach tools to reach a wider audience, including ministers and high-level policymakers.
+The CEM’s experience with public-private partnership can also aid the initiative in actively engaging with a wide range of industry and to facilitate a regular dialogue with key energy ministers on CCUS progress and priorities.
+Another key opportunity is to leverage the convening power of CEM to engage multilateral development banks (MDBs), commercial banks and other financial leaders in CCUS efforts, seeking their commitment to include CCUS in their development strategies and investment programs.

 a. use CEM ministerial meetings, communication platforms, and other outreach tools to reach a wider audience, including ministers and high-level policymakers